NancyFx/Nancy.MSOwinSecurity/README.md

 ```
 install-package Nancy.MSOwinSecurity
 ```
-Getting the authention manager and current user from the context:
+Getting the authentication manager and current user from the context:
 ```C#
 public class MyModule : NancyModule
 {